awesomephant/notes/_posts/2018-01-24-david-levene.md

 Graduated from GD in 1999

-3rd year project on ultra-orthodix jew in north london
+3rd year project on ultra-orthodox jews in north london

 Eventually got picked up by the Guardian
 First Guardian front page "Peace offer in fire dispute"